Philly Police Fire—but Do Not Name—Cop Who Killed 12-Year-Old Boy

 “It was clear that the use-of-force policy was violated,” Outlaw said, noting that she was “certain” the officer being terminated was the one who fatally shot Siderio.
 “It’s tragic that we had one of our own go against everything that we say we are.”

 Authorities said the incident occurred at around 7:20 p.m., when four plainclothes officers saw two people—Siderio and a 17-year-old—standing on the corner of 18th and Barbara Streets.
 When the cops turned on the emergency lights, police claim they heard gunfire that shattered their back window.
-Outlaw said Tuesday that preliminary evidence suggests that Siderio was the one who fired into the car that injured one of the officers.
+Outlaw said Tuesday that preliminary evidence has led police to believe 12-year-old Siderio fired a shot into the car, breaking glass that in turn injured one of the officers.

 Two of the officers got out of the car and started firing at Siderio, who police claim was holding a semi-auto handgun equipped with a laser.
-Siderio was beginning to run away when an officer fired his weapon twice, striking Siderio once in the upper right back with a bullet that exited through his chest.
+Siderio was beginning to run away when an officer fired his weapon at least twice, striking Siderio once in the upper right back with a bullet that exited through his chest, police have said.

 Siderio was transported to a local hospital, where he was pronounced dead at 7:29 p.m.
 A spokesperson for the school district of Philadelphia previously told The Daily Beast Siderio was in seventh grade at George W. Sharswood Elementary School.